rasros/ctxp/README.md

 ```

 ### Pattern search
-Searching for patterns is easily done through grep and pipe matching files to `lx`.
+Searching for patterns is easily done through `grep -l` and pipe matching files to `lx`.

 This example searches for files with a function starting with `save` under the src folder:
 ```bash